mikaelmoutakis/kmscreen2pdf/README.md

 kmscreen2pdf.exe

 Usage:
-  kmscreen2pdf.exe [OPTIONS]
+  kmscreen2pdf.exe [--basedir=<dir>] [--filetype=<ext>] [--do-not-convert-text]
   kmscreen2pdf.exe -h

 Options:
   -h --help                 Show this screen.
   --version                 Show version.
   --basedir=<dir>           Select the base directory for the input and output.
   --filetype=<ext>          Select the file type for the image [default: wmf].
+  --do-not-convert-text     Do not convert text files from UTF-16 LE to UTF-8.

 Description:
     This Windows program converts images and text files to PDFs with invisible text.